SiddhanthNB/SiddhanthNB/README.md

 - 🌱 I’m currently learning the math behind Deep learning models.
 - 👯 I’m looking to collaborate on data driven projects.
 - 😄 Pronouns: He/him.
-- ⚡ Fun fact: Data Science is nothing but story telling and I looove stories!
+- ⚡ Fun fact: Data Science is nothing but storytelling and I looove stories!
 - 📫 How to reach me:
 🏡 [website][website] **|**
 👔 [linkedin][linkedin] **|**